-&lt;sup>1 Source: The Local Government Association The Gender Pay Gap in Local Government 2019
+&lt;sup>2 Source: LG Inform: The Local Government Association's analysis of data submitted to the Gender Pay Gap Service in 2022/23.

 The mean average is useful because it takes into account the low and high earners and gives a good overall indication of the gender pay gap.
 However, very large or small rates of pay can 'dominate' and distort the calculation.
 By identifying the wage of the middle earner, the median calculation avoids this issue and is often considered a better representation of the typical difference in earnings.